GeorgeWere/georgewere.github.io/_posts/2023-09-30-htb-jeeves.md

 ---
 layout: post
 title: "HTB: JEEVES (10.10.10.63)"
 description: "I will begin by targeting a web server and identifying a Jenkins instance that lacks authentication.
-This Jenkins vulnerability can be exploited to gain execution privileges and establish a remote shell connection.
+This Jenkins misconfiguration can be exploited to gain execution privileges and establish a remote shell connection.
 Once I have access, I will search for a KeePass database, extract a hash, and leverage it to gain administrative privileges.
 It's worth noting that the root.txt file is hidden within an alternative data stream."
 tags: [Jenkins, Jeeves, HTB, HackTheBox, Nishang, Script console, Groovey, pass the hash, password spray, crackmapexec, psexec, gobuster, Alternate Data Stream, keepass, keepass2john, hashcat, password cracking]
 image: "/assets/img/jeeves/feature.png"
 ---